 Why?
 “If done correctly, your arms, core, buttocks, legs, and even neck muscles are being activated and toned.
 A key part of this pose that is often overlooked is the length you’re trying to create.
 Extend out through your head and heels and it supercharges the pose and opens up the spine.”

-Advice: When holding a plank position (see above), be sure to keep your belly button drawn and your butt clenched (imagine you’re trying to hold a lottery ticket between your cheeks).
+Advice: When holding a plank position, be sure to keep your belly button drawn and your butt clenched.
 This ensures that your spine remains neutral and that your core is engaged properly throughout.

 This article was originally published on